 Once the garden is planted, it’s time to feed and weed!
 If you’ve tested your soil and prepared it with compost, this step won’t be necessary for a little while at least, but I do like to use this homemade compost tea to give the garden a boost.
 It’s a great alternative to expensive natural fertilizers and easy to make when needed.

-Organic gardening does come with its fair share of weeding since we’re not using chemical herbicides around food (shudder) but there are ways to simplify the process.
-Weeds can’t grow where there isn’t light, so smother them before they start by covering garden aisles with newspaper or cardboard, or use a natural paper weed barrier that will simply till into the soil when the season is over.
+Organic gardening does come with its fair share of weeding since we’re not using chemical herbicides around food (shudder).
+Thankfully there are ways to simplify the process.
+Weeds can’t grow where there isn’t light, so smother them before they start by covering garden aisles with newspaper, cardboard, or organic mulch.
+Or use a natural paper weed barrier that will simply till into the soil when the season is over.
 It really works!

 Beginner Tip: A simple garden hoe takes care of the rest and needs to be used between plants every few days.
-The kids have gardening tools that are just their size and love helping with this job.
+My youngest kids have gardening tools that are just their size and love helping with this job.

 Think weeds are the biggest problem with a garden?
 Nope.
 No gardening post would be complete without mentioning the importance of pest control.
-It is so frustrating to spend hours working on your garden only to have plants destroyed by bugs, caterpillars, and even small (and large) animals.
+It’s frustrating to spend hours working on your garden only to have plants destroyed by bugs, caterpillars, and even small (and large) animals.

 With organic gardening, many of the normal pesticides are off-limits, but there are still many great ways to keep the pests out!
 Check out this post for a variety of natural pest control options.

 Beginner Tip: Learn to “scout” the garden.
 Gardeners know that constant observation is the key to success.
 Take your morning coffee out to the garden and observe what’s going on.
 That way you’ll catch any pest damage while it’s still small.